CraryPrimitiveMan/awesome-with-star/awesome/aviaryan_awesome-no-login-web-apps.md

 * [tYp3r](http://typ3r.aavi.me) - dA aNn0Y1Ng t3Xt g3NeRa7or (The annoying text generator :-P).
 * [Telegraph](http://telegra.ph/) - Minimalist publishing tool that supports richly formatted text.
 * [DiffNow](https://www.diffnow.com/) - Advanced, online and free File Difference checking, with options like Upload file, compare files by their links or Text Input.
+* [Write.as](https://write.as/) - Cross-platform writing and publishing tool that supports Markdown and editing / deleting past posts.

 <a name="utilities"></a>